developer-portal/content/tools/docker/compose.md

 $ git clone https://github.com/fedora-cloud/Fedora-Dockerfiles.git
 ```

 Let's start with Django.
-Since we'll bindmount sources inside container, we won't use `Dockerfile` from `Fedora-Dockerfiles`, we'll improve it a bit instead:
+Since we'll mount sources inside container, we won't use stock `Dockerfile` (you can check it, it's in `Fedora-Dockerfiles/Django/Dockerfile`).
+This is what we use:

 ```
 FROM fedora